 Open: Daily 10 am – 6 pm

 It might not surprise you that the city’s oldest building is a gorgeous church.
 But did you realize that it’s right in the middle of the infamous Red Light District?
 Welcome to Amsterdam!
 The Oude Kerk functions mostly as a cultural center now, with frequent exhibitions, including World Press Photo every year.
-If you want to get a good view of the city, you can climb the tower with a guide, who’ll tell you all about the history of the church and point out the highlights of Amsterdam’s skyline.
+If you want to get a good view of the city during your one day in Amsterdam, you can climb the tower with a guide who’ll tell you all about the history of the church and point out the highlights of Amsterdam’s skyline.

 Church open: Mon – Sat 10 am – 6 pm, Sun 1 pm – 5.30 pm